krainboltgreene/krainboltgreene.github.io/content/RESUME.md

   - Hack Dat, a hackathon that I participated in.
 I built Bard with three other contestants.
 We didn't win, but we had a good time.
   - Rails Hotline, a hotline service for people who had Rails-related questions.
 I received a lot of cool swag for being on the air for the longest time.
 I think it was around 9 months in total?
   - NOLA on Rails, a class I started and ran for a year that gave engineers an introduction course on learning Ruby on Rails.
+  - Operation Spark, a growing organization that works with at-risk and high school teenagers in the New Orleans, LA area to get them to learn software engineering.
+  - Operation: Code, a organization that works with veterans to help them get into the engineering market.